I often get emails with questions about what supplements are most important to take during pregnancy and nursing, and which ones should be avoided.

 The supplement folic acid is commonly recommended, but there is substantial difference between folic acid (the synthetic form) and folate (the natural form).
 This article explains the difference in detail.
 The dosage is also slightly different, and some sources recommend as much as 1200 mcg of folate per day for maximum benefit.
 This amount should include the amount in multivitamins and any additional folate supplement (be sure to check multivitamins, as many contain the synthetic form!).
 Folate is one supplement that has been extensively studied for use in pregnancy and is extremely effective at preventing neural tube defects.
 It is also very inexpensive and easy for every pregnant woman to take.

 There is some debate on if a full multivitamin prenatal is necessary during pregnancy or not.
 While I don’t routinely recommend taking a multivitamin, pregnancy and nursing is one exception.
 A deficiency in a vitamin or mineral won’t make a tremendous, immediate impact on an adult in most cases, but during the intensive developmental phases of pregnancy, a nutrient deficiency can have lasting consequences for baby.
 A high quality prenatal is an “insurance policy” or sorts to guard against deficiencies but should accompany a high nutrient diet!
 Many prenatals contain iron, though this isn’t necessary if you are consuming red meat from healthy sources and organ meats.
+Just make sure it doesn’t contain folic acid (but folate or methyl folate).

 Omega 3s and Healthy Fats